OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls to protect development-time:**
 * DATAPROTECT.
 Protect (train/test) data, source code, configuration & parameters
   * Encryption, see [OpenCE](https://www.opencre.org/cre/400-007)
-  * Technical access control
+  * Technical access control for the data
   Links to standards:
     * 27001 Controls 5.15, 5.16, 5.18, 5.3, 8.3
     * [OpenCRE](https://www.opencre.org/cre/724-770)
-  * Centralized access control
+  * Centralized access control for the data
   Links to standards:
     * [OpenCRE](https://www.opencre.org/cre/117-371) (e.g. least privilege on sensitive train data), etc.
   * Particularity 1: don't just protect the data in the live system - also protect the data in the development environment as it is real data - since it is needed to train a model.